Healthy + delicious pumpkin granola that’s nut + gluten free! Easy to make for breakfast, snacks, & more. Top 14 allergy free.

 Oats

 The oats are the foundation of any granola.
-Heart healthy and full of fiber, they are a great food to include in your diet.
 You want them to be gluten free certified if you are avoiding gluten.
-The two brands I trust and currently use are Bob’s Red Mill Gluten Free Old Fashioned Oats and Trader Joe’s Oats.
+I recommend using Zego Oats that are top 14 free.
+Trader Joe’s also makes a great gluten free rolled oats!

 Pumpkin